-Texas History– around the state to various chapters of Daughters of the Republic of Texas, Daughters of the American Resolution, Women’s Clubs and Forums, Libraries, Archives, Colleges and Universities and multiple Study Groups.
+Texas History– around the state to various chapters of Daughters of the Republic of Texas, Daughters of the American Revolution, Women’s Clubs and Forums, Libraries, Archives, Colleges and Universities and multiple Study Groups.
 2002 – Present.

 Writing Skills (Fiction and Nonfiction)–to Writers’ conferences, Women’s clubs, libraries and genealogical groups, writers’ groups, seminars and workshops.
 2005 – Present